 \subsubsection{Generative Models Hold The Key}

-In this paper, we aim to improve the scalability of centralized multi-robot trajectory optimizers because the improved trajectory quality they provide can be crucial for applications such as warehouse automation.
-Our approach builds on the recent success of applying generative models for motion planning.
-Specifically, generative models such as diffusion policies have been extensively used for planning optimal trajectories for both single \cite{edmp}, \cite{mpd} and multiple robots \cite{mmd}, \cite{smd}, \cite{disco}.
-The underlying theme in these works is that they first learn a generative model over a dataset of expert trajectories.
-During inference times they sample novel trajectories and further refine them to improve satisfaction of constraints such as collision avoidance.
+In this paper, we aim to improve the scalability of centralized multi-robot trajectory optimizers, as the high-quality trajectories they produce are critical for applications such as warehouse automation.
+Our approach leverages the recent success of applying generative models for motion planning.
+Specifically, models such as diffusion policies have been extensively used to plan optimal trajectories for both single \cite{edmp}, \cite{mpd} and multiple robots \cite{mmd}, \cite{smd}, \cite{disco}.
+The underlying theme in these works is that they first train a generative model on a dataset of expert trajectories.
+Then at inference time, they sample novel trajectories and further refine them to improve satisfaction of constraints such as collision avoidance.